collins-ps/advanced_programming_hw4/README.md

 Structure 3             - avgTime: 0.0000012404   totTime: 0.124035

-Structure 4(10350 bins) - avgTime: 0.0000008628   totTime: 0.086277
+Structure 4             - avgTime: 0.0000008628   totTime: 0.086277

 I implemented the function find_optimal_bucket to determine the optimal number of buckets between 1 and x to minimize search time over y iterations.
-Given an x of 15000 and y of 1000, optimal number of buckets was 10350 buckets.
+Given an x of 15000 and y of 1000, optimal number of buckets was 10350 buckets, which is what was used during performance testing.

 ## Compiling and running
 `make main` and then `./main`.
 Finally, run `make clean`.